kennytilton/web-mx/doc/intro-clock.md

 # Introduction to Web/MX

 Web/MX delivers a simple, powerful developer experience through several unconventional choices:
-* "reactivity first": [Matrix](https://github.com/kennytilton/matrix/blob/main/cljc/matrix/README.md) property-to-property, transparent reactivity drives _everything_, not just the view;
+* "reactivity first": [Matrix](https://github.com/kennytilton/matrix/blob/main/cljc/matrix/README.md) property-to-property, transparent reactivity connects all interesting, long-lived state;
+* the view exists in a state-graph continuum with the model, or, the view is model;
+* state is managed "in place", gathered by app components as they require to fulill their functional specs; and
-* state DAG is globally searchable and mutable from anywhere.
-Any property of any widget can read any other property, and any event handler can mutate any property;
+* state DAG is globally searchable and mutable, starting from any node.
+More pragmatically, any property of any widget can read any other property, and any event handler can mutate any property;
-* state is managed "in place", gathered by app components to suit their needs; and
 * Web/MX is just [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML).

 Accurate but abstract.
 Let us look at some code that does all that, to make those ideas concrete.